-On of the easiest ways to take advantage of your opponent is to find the gaps and spaces on their side of the court.
+One of the easiest ways to take advantage of your opponent is to find the gaps and spaces on their side of the court.
 One player positioned at the net and the other at the baseline creates a big cross-court target for you to place your shot.
-Whenever they are spread out you’ll see more game winning opportunities.
+Whenever they are spread out you’ll see more game-winning opportunities.
 Don’t let this happen on your side of the court!

 Just as you need to move in sync, you also need to talk to each other!
 No matter how good you both are you need to communicate with each other.
 In any doubles racket sport, communication is one of the most important yet under-practiced skills.

-If you are new to pickleball you may be wanting to try out lots of different shots that you’ve seen other players on the court use or practice some shots that friends have taught you or maybe that you’ve even learned in private classes.
+If you are new to pickleball you may be wanting to try out lots of different shots you’ve seen other more advanced players use on the court.
+Or maybe shots that friends have taught you or that you’ve even learned in private pickleball lessons.
 But mixing all these shots randomly during a game can be a quick way to lose a lot of points.

 Your strongest offensive position in pickleball is at the net-when both you and your partner are at the “no-volley” line.
 Both of you are evenly set up with feet just behind the line, perfect positioning to return the volley (without letting the ball hit the ground) and play an extended slow game.
 You should be just behind the line, in ready position with feet set to quickly pivot from side to side.

 Many newcomers to pickleball get intimidated in this position.
-I get it, not that long ago I was in feeling the same way.
-It can be stressful, especially as a new player, since the ball is coming right back at you with very little time to react.
-It’s easy to slowly (or not so slowly) drift back and end up in mid court.
+I get it, I remember that feeling.
+It can be stressful, especially as a new player since the ball is coming right back at you with very little time to react.
+It’s easy to slowly (or not so slowly) drift back and end up in midcourt.
 This area (halfway between no-volley line and baseline) is called “No-Man’s Land” both in tennis and pickleball for a good reason.